AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 Now we move onto the 2nd row on the left-hand matrix but the 1st column on the right-hand matrix.
 So element in position (2,1) on the left-hand matrix will be multiplied with element in position (1,1) in the right-hand matrix.
 This will be added with the product of the element in the position of (2,2) on the left-hand matrix and the element in the position of (2,1) on the right-hand matrix.
 This gives us our new value for the element within position (2,1).

 Lastly we are still using the second row on the left-hand matrix but now we are using the 2nd column within our right-hand matrix.
 So we take the product of the element in position (2,1) within the left-hand matrix and the element in position (1,2) in the right-hand matrix.
 Then we add this by the product of the element in position (2,2) in the left-hand matrix and the element in position (2,2) within the right-hand matrix.
-This gives us our final values for the position (2,2) in our new matrix.
+This gives us our final value for the position (2,2) in our new matrix.